draftbox-co/gatsby-wordpress-balsa-starter/README.md

-# gatsby-wordpress-theme-libre
+# gatsby-wordpress-balsa-starter

-A Gatsby theme plugin for creating blogs from headless WordPress CMS.
+A Gatsby starter for creating blogs from headless WordPress CMS with Balsa theme from Draftbox.

 Turn your WordPress blog into a lightning fast static website.
-This Gatsby theme is a frontend replacement of the WordPress engine featuring the standard Libre 2 skin and functionality.
+This Gatsby theme is a frontend replacement of the WordPress engine featuring the Balsa theme skin and functionality.
 All content is sourced from a headless WordPress CMS.

 ## Demo